 Cindi Brandt Levin J.D.

-Cindi Brandt Levin, JD lives in Randolph, New Jersey and is the parent of a 26-year-old daughter who has FD in her hip and femur.
+Cindi Brandt Levin, JD, lives in Randolph, New Jersey, and is the parent of a daughter with FD in her hip and femur.
 Inspired by her amazing daughter, Cindi is passionate about finding better treatments and a cure for FD/MAS.
-She chaired the 2014 NYC Patient and Family Medical Conference, and in 2015 started Team FD/MAS for the Million Dollar Bike run by the UPenn Orphan Disease Center.
-As Team captain for the past six years, Team FD/MAS has raised close to $750,000 to fund research focused solely on FD/MAS.
-Cindi has an employment law practice in Morristown, NJ and is a graduate of Northwestern University and NYU Law School.
+She chaired the 2014 NYC Patient and Family Medical Conference and, in 2015, started Team FD/MAS for the Million Dollar Bike run by the UPenn Orphan Disease Center.
+With Cindi as Team FD/MAS Captain for the past eight years, Team FD/MAS has raised over $1 million to fund research focused solely on FD/MAS.
+Cindi has an employment law practice in Morristown, NJ, and is a graduate of Northwestern University and NYU Law School.

 Malissa Kenney has spent over 25 years working in the non-profit disabilities work sector, 20 of which in leadership positions.
 Her experience serving organizations such as United Cerebral Palsy, Independence Associates, and the Arc of Greater Plymouth has made her a fierce advocate for diversity, inclusion, accessibility, and community.
 Malissa has two family members diagnosed with FD/MAS, a teen cousin and daughter in-law.
 She is thrilled for the opportunity to join the FD/MAS Alliance Board.